maxnatamo/maxnatamo/src/content/blog/2023/03/gitlab-terraform-state.md

 title: 🏗️ Using Terraform and GitLab CI together with Managed State and IaC
 description: Centralize your Terraform state and manage it on Gitlab.
 publishDate: 'Mar 27 2023'
+category: tech
 ---

 ## Preface

 I currently use GitOps for my deployments to Kubernetes and Docker containers on my home server.
 My goal is to possibly make a somewhat 'production-grade' setup, even though it's hosted on bare-metal at home.

 To facilitate that, I use Hashicorp Terraform to setup my Kubernetes cluster from scratch.
 This has several advantages: